Why I Came Back To Gerald Edelman

-My training experience was something I will never forget; I had such a good time with my colleagues in the audit department and built strong friendships.
+My training experience was something I will never forget; I had such a good time with my colleagues in the audit and assurance team and built strong friendships.
 Training in the audit department was something that really helped me understand the process and learn more about the general operation of a business, enabling me to become a more rounded accountant and advisor.

 When and why did you decide to specialise in corporate finance?

 I’ve always been an analytical thinker and I really enjoy problem solving.
 Whilst those attributes are useful when working in audit, they generate better value for clients when applied in an advisory capacity.

 I first noticed this during my time away from GE, and it is what motivated me to come back.
 Upon my return to the firm I began working with Richard Kleiner (CEO) and helped to build up, what I then called, the ‘Everything Else’ department – I focused on handling all special projects that were advisory-based and didn’t fall into the remit of the firm’s compliance teams.
 As my growing team and I developed, we became more focused on the corporate finance offering, and we later added forensic accounting and expert witness work to our range of services.

 I enjoyed my time in audit and in fact I’m still involved as the Responsible Individual for the audit of some of my client’s businesses, but corporate finance is where I can truly apply my talent in helping my clients achieve their objectives.

 What made you decide to switch to a larger firm?

 I knew I wanted to stay in practice and that ultimately, I wanted to be a partner in a mid-tier firm (very specific, I know!), so when I qualified, I had a decision to make about whether to stay put or to go out and experience working for another business.
 At that point in my career, I chose to pursue a role in a much larger firm to diversify my experience.

 What were the key lessons you learned from working at a larger firm?